Follow My Eyes: Backdoor Attacks on Goal-Directed Scanpath Prediction: Defense Implementation Details and Hyperparameter Selection

-We provide additional implementation details and results for SecureGaze~\cite{du2025securegaze} in the multimodal scanpath prediction setting.
-SecureGaze is a reverse-engineering-based defense that searches for a perturbation that induces output collapse, with the goal of exposing hidden trigger behavior.
-Following SEER~\cite{zhu2024seer}, which searches for image triggers and malicious target texts jointly in the shared vision-language feature space, we perform SecureGaze trigger reconstruction in the joint embedding space rather than optimizing each modality independently.
-Across all experiments, we run the optimization for $600$ steps with batch size $32$, which was sufficient for convergence on all evaluated models.
-We use an $\ell_1$ penalty to encourage sparse perturbations and an $\ell_2$ cap projection to enforce a maximum perturbation budget.
+where $\eta_k$ indicates whether sample $k$ is positive or negative.
+We fine-tune for $30$ epochs with negatives generated on the fly and a negative loss weight $\lambda=1$.
+A $30$-pixel separation between negative and ground-truth fixations is marginally stronger than $70$ pixels on both metrics (\Cref{tab:contrastive_radius_ablation}), so we use $30$ pixels.

-\textbf{Calibration on a clean model.} To set the detection threshold, we first evaluate SecureGaze on the clean GazeFormer model under different maximum $\ell_2$ perturbation budgets.
-Table~\ref{tab:securegaze_clean_calibration} reports the resulting variance ratio and RAV values.
-We select the maximum $\ell_2$ delta threshold as $2$.
-At $\delta=3$, the clean model itself begins to exhibit noticeable collapse, with the variance ratio dropping to $0.0731$ (from $3205$ to $239$), which could lead to false positives.
-Hence, we use $\delta=2$ as the detection threshold in our experiments.
+\shortsectionBf{SecureGaze.} SecureGaze reverse-engineers a perturbation that induces output collapse~\cite{du2025securegaze}.
+Following SEER~\cite{zhu2024seer}, which searches jointly for image triggers and malicious target text in the shared vision--language feature space, we reconstruct the trigger in the joint image--text embedding space rather than optimizing each modality independently.
+We run the optimization for $600$ steps with batch size $32$, using an $\ell_1$ penalty for sparsity and an $\ell_2$ cap on the perturbation budget.
+We calibrate that budget on the clean model, so the defense does not flag it (\Cref{tab:securegaze_calibration}): at a budget of $3$ the clean model's RAV already falls to $0.0731$, into the same near-zero (collapse) regime as a backdoored model and thus a source of false positives, so we set the budget to $2$.
+As a reference point, the backdoored gaze models of~\cite{du2025securegaze} drive the relative attack variance to RAV $\approx 0.03$--$0.05$, far below a clean model's value.